SarShaheen/Ping-Pong-Game/README.md

 - Have clear instructions on how to play: Upon opening the game, i am presented with clear instructions to follow and a option to start the game.

-- Play multiple rounds: With each round i am able to continue playing as the difficulty is increased and the points are added up in the background on the scoreboard.
+- Be able to play multiple rounds: With each point, i able to continue playing as the difficulty is increased slightly and one of us reaches 5 points declaring the winner.

-- See the scoreboard: I can clearly see that the scoreboard is updated according to who is in the lead.
+- See the scoreboard clearly: I can clearly see that the scoreboard is updated according to who is in the lead.

-- Be able to move the paddle easily: I am able to move the paddle up and down with the arrow keys on my keyboard.
+- Control the paddle easily: I am able to move the paddle up and down with the arrow keys on my keyboard.
 This makes it easy to control the movement of where i want it to go.

 ### Bugs

-I came across a bug where paddle two was not moving according to the position of the ball as i wanted it to.
+I came across a issue where i ended up losing half of the JavaScript code and upon re-writing it, i was having trouble getting the computers paddle to move with the ball position.
 After going over to StackOverflow, i realised my mistake in the code was that i needed to match the paddle with the height of ballpositionX and not ballpositionY.
-After correcting this, paddle two was running fine.
+After correcting this, paddle two was functioning as it should.

 ### Validator Testing